ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

       motionState = HIGH;
 ```

-If the value of `motionState` is `LOW`, that means there wasn't motion detected on the previous iteration of our loop, so this is a new motion event, so we want to respond to it.
+If the value of `motionState` is `LOW`, that means there wasn't motion detected on the previous iteration of our loop, so this is a new motion event, and generates a response.

-The first thing our code does print a message to our USB output, using the same `Serial.println()` we used in `setup()`, to indicate that a new motion event has happened.
+The first thing the code does print a message to the USB output, using the same `Serial.println()` used in `setup()`, to indicate that a new motion event has happened.

-Then we call our `ledOff()` and `doBeep()` helper functions for visual and audible indication of motion being detected.
-We also increase the number in our `counter` variable, and print the new value to our USB output.
+Next, call the `ledOff()` and `doBeep()` helper functions for visual and audible indication of motion being detected.
+Also, increase the number in our `counter` variable, and print the new value to the USB output.

-Lastly we set `motionState` to `HIGH`, so that on the next iteration of `loop()` we know that we've already responded to the current motion event.
+Lastly, set `motionState` to `HIGH`, so that on the next iteration of `loop()` the motion event has been responded to.

-##### Previous Motion
+##### Previous motion

-If, however, `motionState` was not `LOW`, then the `HIGH` value from the sensor isn't a new event, and we don't need to respond to it.
+If, however, `motionState` was not `LOW`, then the `HIGH` value from the sensor isn't a new event, and there is no need to respond to it.

 ```arduino {linenos=table,linenostart=93}
     // If we had previously been in a HIGH state (motion detected) then we're seeing the same motion event we've already handled